 Breastfeeding is hard, but is it supposed to be painful?
-While it may take some time to find the most comfortable way to breastfeed your baby, it shouldn’t hurt.
+While finding the most comfortable way to breastfeed your baby may take some time, it shouldn’t hurt.
 So, what’s a mom to do if she’s got cracked nipples, engorged breasts, or generalized soreness?

 Let’s go over a few common causes of breastfeeding pain.
 While there’s a good chance your symptoms will align with one or more of these, it’s always a good idea to check with your doctor or a lactation consultant for an accurate diagnosis.

 Your baby’s latch refers to how they attach their mouth to your breast as they nurse.
 If your baby has an improper latch, it can have a significant negative effect on breastfeeding, including a large amount of pain for you.

 With a proper latch, your baby’s mouth will cover most or all of the areola.
 However, there are reasons your baby may struggle with this.